 Running Cadence: Research & Metronomes

-While this is a widespread problem, it’s also easily addressed: increasing your stride frequency (cadence) for a given pace will result in a foot strike closer to under your hips and therefore centre of mass.
+While this is a widespread problem, it’s also easily addressed: Increasing your stride frequency (cadence) for a given pace will result in a foot strike closer to under your hips and therefore centre of mass.
 Thus reducing impact and braking forces with each stride.

-For many, this in itself may not be groundbreaking news… However, often we get asked by athletes to put a figure on what rate of running cadence they specifically should be looking to achieve to stop themselves from overstriding.
+For many, this in itself may not be groundbreaking news… However, often we get asked by athletes to put a figure on what rate of running cadence they should specifically be looking to achieve to stop themselves from overstriding.